 Email: Hugh D. Keating ›

-Hugh D. Keating is Vice-President/Treasurer, Director and Shareholder of Dukes, Dukes, Keating & Faneca, P.A., with an office in Gulfport, MS. He received his B.A. from the University of South Alabama, 1974; Juris Doctorate, Mississippi College School of Law, 1979; and Master of Science in Real Estate and Urban Development, The American University, Washington, D.C., 1981, pursuant to a National Highway Institute graduate fellowship awarded by the US Department of Transportation.
+Hugh D. Keating is Vice-President/Treasurer, Director and Shareholder of Dukes, Keating, Hatten, McRaney and Blum, with an office in Gulfport, MS. He received his B.A. from the University of South Alabama, 1974; Juris Doctorate, Mississippi College School of Law, 1979; and Master of Science in Real Estate and Urban Development, The American University, Washington, D.C., 1981, pursuant to a National Highway Institute graduate fellowship awarded by the US Department of Transportation.
 Additionally, in 2004, Hugh earned the prestigious SR/WA designation awarded by the International Right of Way Association.

-Hugh’s practice areas cover general civil litigation, municipal law, corporate and contract law, commercial transactions, commercial litigation, debtor/creditor relations, bankruptcy, real property, eminent domain, land use planning and zoning, gaming, hospitality and administrative law.
+Hugh’s practice areas cover general civil litigation, municipal law, corporate and contract law, commercial and residential closings and transactions, commercial litigation, debtor/creditor relations, bankruptcy, real property, eminent domain, land use planning and zoning, gaming, hospitality and administrative law.
 Hugh is certified as a Mediator by The Mississippi Bar and approved by the American Arbitration Association and U.S. District Court, Southern District, Mississippi, and has served on the Court Annexed Mediation Committee created by the Mississippi Supreme Court.

 In years past, Hugh has been appointed by the Chancery Court of Harrrison County to serve as a Receiver and by the County Court of Harrison County to serve as a Court Ordered Mediator.
 Hugh has overseen the acquisition of more than 400 parcels of property for public improvement projects and has tried, to a successful conclusion, more than two dozen eminent domain cases.